Advising & Mentoring

 Share the Transfer Credit Approval Form with the student and have them complete it, including securing signatures from relevant Department Chairs/Program Directors.
 They should then submit it to their college’s dean’s office.

 There are many helpful forms located on Registration and Record’s website, in the section called Forms for Faculty and Staff.

 Late Add FAQs is a very helpful resource that outlines the rules and procedures for enrollment in courses after the Add deadline has passed.

 Watching this instructional video on how to prepare for NSR will give you the information you need to help incoming students enroll in courses.

 Through Canvas, you can access information and resources related to advising by visiting the Butler University Advisor Training site.
 The purpose of this site is to provide a central repository of University (and college-specific) advisor training/reference materials and to ensure that advisors have the information they need to support their advisees.
 The first 9 modules contain University advising content and modules 10-15 contain college-specific content.

 Descriptions of the components of the Core and student requirements are located on the Core Curriculum website.

-Navigate is a management platform that allows faculty, advisors, administrators, staff from academic support units (e.g., CASE and SDS), financial aid, and student affairs to develop coordinated care networks in support of student success.
+Navigate is a management platform that allows faculty, advisors, administrators, staff from academic support units to develop coordinated care in support of student success.
 It also provides students a powerful tool that they can use to more easily access academic support resources, schedule appointments, and even find classmates to study with.
 Advisors can access data in a single location.
 Navigate allows faculty to submit feedback in the form of early term grades and to raise alerts for students who may require additional attention.
 Administrators can use Navigate to use analytical tools to identify in need of, and the impact of, interventions with the goal of increasing persistence and degree completion.
-Self-paced online training and in-person workshops will be held starting in August and throughout the 2022-2023 academic year.
+Faculty Advisors can access the system via https://butler.campus.eab.com/.
+For more information, contact firstname.lastname@example.org.